 \section{Conclusion}

-We have solved the problem of testing for jumps based on high-frequency observations of a process with integral fractional part and present a Gumbel test with the desired asymptotic properties.
-We pointed at good news for the rough volatility literature, that jumps do not manipulate their empirical finding that volatility is rough.
-For future research, it will be of interest to strengthen and generalize our results on the robustness of inference on $H$ and $(\sigma_t)$ with respect to jumps.
+We solve the problem of testing for jumps based on high-frequency observations of a process with integral fractional part and present a Gumbel test with the desired asymptotic properties.
 We provide a localization result about the optimal estimation of jump times.
-This is new also for the semimartingale case, as such a result was not contained in the existing literature.
+This is new also for the semimartingale case, as such a result was not contained in the literature.
 It can be used to filter out jumps when the goal is inference on $H$ and $(\sigma_t^2)$.
+We point at good news for the rough volatility literature, that jumps should not manipulate their empirical finding that volatility is rough.
+Nevertheless, our empirical analysis reveals that jumps and outliers are practically relevant.
+It might be of interest for future research in economics to investigate how our findings affect forecasting results.
 Since the power of our approach increases with $H$, it works in particular well in the case when non-adjusted statistics for the continuous model without jumps become inconsistent.
-However, asymptotic results for using the suggested top-down algorithm are readily feasible from our theory only when restricting to jumps of finite activity.
-Therefore, a more general solution to the problem of estimation of $H$ and $(\sigma_t)$ under jumps remains an open question.
-For this purpose, it might be worth exploring approaches as multipower variations or a global jump filter, considered in \cite{multi}, \cite{multi2} and \cite{inatsugu2021global} for Brownian semistationary processes and semimartingales, respectively.
-To model a volatility which has to be pre-estimated from observed prices, it would be of interest to further extend the methods to an observation model with additional noise.
+However, asymptotic results for using the suggested sequential top-down algorithm are readily feasible from our theory only when restricting to jumps of finite activity.
+For future research, it hence will be of interest to strengthen and generalize our results on the robustness of inference on $H$ and $(\sigma_t)$ with respect to jumps.
+For this purpose, it might be worth exploring approaches as multipower variations or a global jump filter, considered in \cite{multi} and \cite{inatsugu2021global} for Brownian semistationary processes and semimartingales, respectively.
+To model a volatility which is pre-estimated from observed prices, it would be of interest to further extend the methods to an observation model with additional noise.
 The Gumbel test for jump diffusion models has been extended to a noisy observation model in \cite{leemykland2}.